The minimal resolution property for points on general curves

 \begin{thm} If $C\subseteq \PP^r$ is a general Brill--Noether curve of genus $g\geq 2$, the kernel bundle $M_V$ is always stable, unless \(g = 2\) and \(d = 2r\), where $r\geq 3$.
 In this case, $M_V$ is strictly semistable. \end{thm}

 We stress that Theorem \ref{thm:stab} is valid in arbitrary characteristic.
 This fact and the \emph{stability} of the bundle $M_V$ in all cases when $g\geq 3$ are new.
-The exception to Butler's Conjecture for $g=2$ has been known before, see \cite[Theorem 8.1]{BBPN1}.
+The strict semistability of the kernel bundle for $g=2$ has been observed before, see \cite[Theorem 8.1]{BBPN1}.
 If $C\stackrel{|V|}\hookrightarrow \PP^r$ is a genus $2$ curve of degree $2r$ embedded by a linear system $(L,V)$, then by a dimension count we see that $H^0(C, M_V\otimes \omega_C)\neq 0$, hence $M_V$ appears as an extension

 and is therefore strictly semistable.
-Theorem \ref{thm:stab} shows that this exception in genus $2$ is in fact the only counterexample to the strong Butler Conjecture.
+Theorem \ref{thm:stab} shows that it is only this case in genus $2$ when $M_V$ fails to be stable.
+6pt